Jody Cundy: Personal history

-Cundy was born in Wisbech, Cambridgeshire to Alan, a fitter-welder, and Ann, an accountancy clerk.
+Cundy was born in Wisbech to Alan, a fitter-welder, and Ann, an accountancy clerk.
 He grew up in Norfolk along with his younger brother Ashley.
 Cundy was born with a deformed foot, which was amputated when he was three years old.

 Cundy attended the University of Hertfordshire, based in Hatfield, where he was also a member of the town's swimming club.
 On 12 October 2012, Cundy was awarded an Honorary Doctorate from Anglia Ruskin University with a ceremony at the Cambridge Corn Exchange.

 Swimming career

 When Cundy was aged 10, his parents met a disabled girl's parents and they discussed disability swimming.
 After some research, Cundy's parents decided to get him involved.
 Cundy showed early potential, breaking swimming records for his age group.

 After become a leading member of his local King's Lynn club's team, he made his international debut at the Swimming World Championships in Malta in 1994.
 He improved his personal best by four seconds and won the world 100m butterfly title.
 However, he later said that he was "never a naturally gifted swimmer.
 I don't have the build.
 I just worked very hard: 10 or 11 two-hour sessions in the pool each week, and weights and core strength work – 30 hours-plus a week."

 He later represented Great Britain three times in swimming at the Paralympic Games from 1996 to 2004, winning three gold and two bronze medals.

 After a 2004 Athens Paralympic Games that landed him a bronze medal, Cundy joined the high-performance swimming centre at Swansea.